What is IADC Therapy?

 César is an IADC therapist and certified IADC trainer.
 He serves as the liaison between the EMDR and IADC communities and is in Ann Arbor Michigan.
 César co-authored a chapter on IADC Therapy in the book New techniques of grief therapy: Bereavement and Beyond by Robert Neimeyer, a prominent figure in the field of grief therapy.
 César offers individual and small group IADC training for licensed mental health professionals virtually.
 To contact César or to learn more about IADC training see his website at www.iadctherapy.com.

-Noelle St. Germain-Sehr, Ph.D., LPC-S, NCC, ACMHP, Co-Executive Director of IADC.
+Noelle R. St. Germain-Sehr, Ph.D., NCC, LPC-S, ACMHP, Director of Research

 A Message from IADC Founder Dr. Allan L. Botkin